Ashish123897/Login-Form-with-html-css-js-and-flask-backend-server/README.md

 # Login-Form-with-html-css-js-and-flask-backend-server

-Created Login form using Html,css,js and use Flask backend server to make it responsive.C
+Created Login form using Html,css,js and use Flask backend server to make it responsive.

 Create new Folder static and templates name